o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open the **Editor** and you should see your tree swaying with the leaves still bending.
 If you don't, try opening the **Material Editor** and increasing the wind properties.

-Amazing, our tree now sways and reacts to wind!
+Amazing, your tree now sways and reacts to wind!
 Try to place multiple trees and observe how the trees sway differently when close together versus farther away.
 Also, add some lighting to make the trees pop!

 {{< video src="/images/atom-guide/vegetation-bending-tutorial/tree3.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Three trees in the Editor, all swaying at a different pace with detail bending." >}}

 ### Add motion vectors
-Because our tree is moving, we should add a *motion vector pass* so we can choose to add motion blur or other effects.
+Because your tree is moving, you should add a *motion vector pass* so you can choose to add motion blur or other effects.
 For example, we have a [Temporal Anti-Aliasing (TAA)](/docs/atom-guide/features/taa.md) feature which uses the motion vectors.

-If you take a look at the `MeshMotionVectorVegetationBending.azsl` file, you can see that the vertex shader looks similar to the other vertex shaders we have seen, but there's a new output `OUT.m_worldPosPrev`.
+If you take a look at the `MeshMotionVectorVegetationBending.azsl` file, you can see that the vertex shader looks similar to the other vertex shaders you have seen, but there's a new output `OUT.m_worldPosPrev`.
 This is the position of the vector in the last time frame.
 The pixel shader uses both the previous vector position and the current one to calculate the motion vector.

-However, we don't have a vertex shader input that gives us the previous position.
-Therefore, in the vertex shader, we want to calculate the bending for not only the current time as we have been, but also for the previous time frame.
+However, there isn't a vertex shader input that gives us the previous position.
+Therefore, in the vertex shader, you will calculate the bending for not only the current time as you have been, but also for the previous time frame.

 Let's add the motion vector shader and then edit its vertex shader: